 On our first call, I helped Shelly see that she didn’t need to be everything to everyone; instead, she needed to specialize.
 And I helped her quickly discover where her heart and skills aligned and focus solely on that specialty.
 She then went out and made a few minor changes to her conversation, her social media posts, and a couple of sentences on her website, and everything changed.
 Within a few days, she landed the biggest engagement she ever had.
 It was a stunning success.
 She knocked it out of the park for the client, they got a significant return on their investment, she had a blast, and she got three referrals who hired her to help them precisely the same way.
 It was a major turning point for her business.

 Today, she’s leading a thriving consultancy and has even had to hire to keep up with the demand.
 Her clients love her, and she loves what she does.
 She told me she has to pinch herself to make sure she’s not dreaming the last time we spoke.
 She is way less stressed.
 She’s making more money than ever.
 She’s got more control over her schedule.
 And she gets to cherrypick the very best clients she wants to work with.
 After as hard as those early days were, it all feels too good to be true.
 But, it is true, and she’s going to be succeeding for a very long time!

 You would not believe the number of coaches I see making this mistake.
 They have so much experience, vast knowledge, and great intentions, but they don’t have a plan.

 So, They show up to a consultation and ask, “What can I help you with today?”
-Then, they just make it up as they go pulling random bits and pieces from their own experience or from books they’ve read.
+Then, they make it up as they go pulling random bits and pieces from their own experience or from books they’ve read.
 Often this is great advice because they are genuinely good problem solvers.